opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Job-Procedures-Gantt.md

 ## Marking Jobs Finished OK

-The action marks the selected job as [Finished OK]{.skd-job-statuses}.
-If the job is marked [Finished OK]{.skd-job-statuses} before it starts, both the start time and finish time saved in history equal the time the job is marked.
+The action marks the selected job as Finished OK.
+If the job is marked Finished OK before it starts, both the start time and finish time saved in history equal the time the job is marked.